Alice Coachman: Athletic career

 Upon her return to the United States after the Olympics, Coachman had become a celebrity.
 Soon after meeting President Harry Truman and former First Lady Eleanor Roosevelt, she was honored with parades from Atlanta to Albany and was thrown a party by Count Basie.
 In 1952 she became the first African-American woman to endorse an international product when she was signed as a spokesperson by the Coca-Cola Company who featured her prominently on billboards alongside 1936 Olympic winner Jesse Owens.
 In her hometown, Alice Avenue, and Coachman Elementary School were named in her honor.

+Media coverage

+Even with her success, the reporting on Coachman as an athlete varied.
+The coverage of women compared to men was already stark in contrast, with men typically receiving full spreads with photos, while female athletes got short articles with no pictures.
+In 1942, she was mentioned in the Chicago Tribune in an article titled "Tuskegee Wins 6th Women's AAU Title in Track", and was reported on by the Boston Globe in an article titled "Tuskegee Girl Eclipses Stella in Title Meet".
+However, when the New York Times wrapped up reporting for the Olympics where she was the only American woman to win gold in track and field, the first African American to win a gold medal, and became a new Olympic record holder, they only wrote one sentence.
+When Coachman became a triple winner at the AAU Women's Nationals in 1945, beating Walsh, the Times only reported on Walsh's single win, ignoring Coachman's three victories.
+Despite this, she was praised in an interview with African-American reporter Sam Lacy by Walsh, who said Coachman was "the toughest opponent [she] had ever met" and the "finest runner [she] ever raced against".

 Later life

 Coachman's athletic career ended when she was 24.
 She dedicated the rest of her life to education and to the Job Corps.

 Coachman died in Albany, Georgia on July 14, 2014, of cardiac arrest after suffering through respiratory problems.
 She had a stroke a few months prior for which she received treatment from a nursing home.
 She had two children during her first marriage to N. F. Davis, which ended in divorce.
 Her second husband, Frank Davis, preceded her in death.